Research

 • Can we control how plants grow in stressful environments?

-Evidence for a chloroplast quality control mechanism was first revealed in Arabidopsis ferrochelatase 2 (fc2), which has impaired activity of the nuclear encoded ferrochelatase 2, a heme synthase. fc2 mutants cannot tolerate dark-to-light shifts due to a burst of singlet oxygen (1O2) attributable to the accumulation of the photosensitizing tetrapyrrole intermediate protoporphyrin-IX.
-The ROS burst leads to the ubiquitination of chloroplast envelope proteins, induction or chloroplast degradation, and eventually cell death.
+Evidence for a chloroplast quality control mechanism was first revealed in the Arabidopsis thaliana plastid ferrochelatase 2 (fc2) mutant. fc2 mutants cannot tolerate dark-to-light shifts due to a burst of singlet oxygen (1O2) attributable to the accumulation of the photosensitizing tetrapyrrole intermediate protoporphyrin-IX (Proto).
+The 1O2 burst leads to the ubiquitination of chloroplast envelope proteins, induction or chloroplast degradation, and eventually cell death.

 Woodson 2019